programming-dot-dev/rss-bot/README.md

 ## Setup
 1. Clone the repository
 2. Create an account in the instance you want the bot to have as its home (just make a regular user)
-3. Create a file called .env in the bot folder and give it values in this format with the data in the quotes
+3. Create a file called .env in the bot folder and give it values in this format with the data in the quotes (dont add the slashes or the part after the slashes)
 ```
 INSTANCE="" // The instance the bot account is in
 USERNAME="" // The bot username